Division of Biosphere Science

 Course Objectives:

-This lecture provides teaching for the marine biological production processes related to trace metal speciation and bioavailability and biological uptake of metals and nutrients in seawater.
+This lecture provides teaching for the marine primary production processes related to bio-active element cycles in seawater.
 Physical processes to produce marine organisms are studied, and marine production is also understood from an engineering perspective.

 Instructors